Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to disclose sensitive information or make modifications to an affected device.
+Successful exploitation of these vulnerabilities could allow an attacker to perform remote code execution.

 3. TECHNICAL DETAILS